yumoqing/viboraserver/README.md

 ### website configuration
 #### paths
-viboraserver can serve its contents (static file, dynamic contents render by its processors) resided on difference folders in the server file system. viboraserver finds a content identified by http url in order the of the paths specified by "paths" lists inside "website" definition of confi* json file
+viboraserver can serve its contents (static file, dynamic contents render by its processors) resided on difference folders in the server file system. viboraserver finds a content identified by http url in order the of the paths specified by "paths" lists inside "website" definition of config.json file
 #### processors
 all the prcessors viboraserver using, must be listed here.
 #### host